 To see the differences in the structure between Target and Source, select the object in the Different group of the grid.

 In addition, you can preview the synchronization script for the selected object to make sure that you get the desired synchronization result.
-To do this, select the object, right-click it, and then select View Schema Update script.
+To do that, right-click the selected object and then select View Schema Update script.

 Using the Object Filter